aaronlohner/DyMonD/README.md

 OR
 `python client2.py`

-INSTRUCTION TO RUN APP LIVE
+INSTRUCTIONS TO RUN APP LIVE
 1- open two ssh shell windows to compute=-04 node
 2- At the first shell window:
 •	`sudo docker exec -it ycsbclient bash`